Best Practices for School Emergency Management

 TIP:

 If a first responder is unfamiliar with your campus, they must have detailed school maps to know how to navigate the hallways.
-These maps should be available in your panic button system and combine floor plans, high-resolution imagery, and a gridded overlay.
+These maps should be available in your school’s panic button system and combine floor plans, high-resolution imagery, and a gridded overlay.
 Having detailed maps like these (such as the ones created by Critical Response Group) will reduce response time and ultimately save lives.

 FEATURED RESOURCE